Adventure, Curated

 Day One – Meet at CAG office.
 Gear overview and then travel into the field for gear use and hard skills.

-Day Three - Attempt an objective to climb and ski/ride to practice our newly-learned skills.
-Travel out of the field.
+Day Two - Attempt an objective to climb and ski/ride to practice our newly-learned skills.
+Travel out of the field

 What’s Included